tiltedphoques/Mod-Compatibility/README.md

 # Mod-Compatibility
-Contains information about mod compatibility with Tilted Online also know as Skyrim Together: Reborn and Fallout Together: Reborn
+Contains information about mod compatibility with Tilted Online also know as Skyrim Together: Reborn and Fallout Together

 # How-To